 Floodplain Analysis (25 points) - Requirements are the same as for Rental New Construction.
-Please refer to guidance beginning on page 58.

-Assess Lead-Based Paint, Asbestos, and Mold (25 points) -For scoring, all reports submitted pursuant to this task must be prepared no earlier than 2019 by an entity properly certified or accredited as noted below.
+Assess Lead-Based Paint, Asbestos, and Mold (25 points) -For scoring, all reports submitted pursuant to this task must be prepared no earlier than 2021 by an entity properly certified or accredited as noted below.

 For projects scoring high enough to proceed to feasibility review, the Department will evaluate the contents of the report(s), considering both positive and negative factors.
-The lead-based paint assessment need to be prepared for only buildings constructed prior to January 1, 1978.
+The lead-based paint assessment needs to be prepared for only buildings constructed prior to January 1, 1978.
 If the property was constructed after December 31, 1977, indicate this in the PDP chart above.